 - Make the classroom library a goal this year.
 As inspiration, look at this classroom library checkout system that includes snapping a photo to help keep any classroom library in tip-top shape.

 - Finally, make sure you’re ready for parent conferences.
 More importantly, give parents a heads-up about grades before report cards.
 How do you do that?
 Check out these tips for classroom mailboxes.

 This back to school social emotional learning resource is the perfect companion to your start of school lesson plans.
 It includes mini-lesson ideas and engaging activities that build connections in the classroom and teach important social and emotional skills to children during the most important time of the year.

 The mind+heart SEL back to school resource and activities will support kids as they learn to be positive members of the classroom community, develop self-awareness, build new relationships, and act with kindness and empathy.

 You can try out the Back to School SEL resource by downloading this freebie today.
 It includes a self-portrait activity, classroom contract planning templates, and a book response writing prompt.

 Just click the image below to sign up!

 The Ultimate Classroom Management Toolkit

-Find all your classroom management essentials with the Class Management bundle.
-It includes 8 engaging resources that kids will love!
+Find all your classroom essentials with the Classroom Management bundle.
+It includes 8 engaging resources (many included in this post) that kids will love!